cosmos/cosmos-sdk/docs/gaia/genesis.md

 Accounts may also be vesting in which they must provide the necessary vesting information.
 Vesting accounts must provide at a minimum `OriginalVesting` and `EndTime`.
+If `StartTime` is also provided, the account will be treated as a "continuous" vesting account in which it vests coins at a predefined schedule.
-If `StartTime` is also provided, it must be less than `EndTime` but may be in the future.
+Providing a `StartTime` must be less than `EndTime` but may be in the future.
 In other words, it does not have to be equal to the genesis time.
 In a new chain starting from a fresh state (not exported), `OriginalVesting` must be less than or equal to `Coins.`

 <!-- TODO: Remaining modules and components in GenesisState -->